Table of Contents

 These last three on this list should already be in the country hall of fame (and probably will be) with their ingenious takes on the genre.
 Dev Hines (Blood Orange), while mainly being known for his influence on alternative, indie music, has dabbled in country music and made it his own.

-During his early days as his sad alter-ego, Lightspeed Champion, he managed to make country music both psychedelic and emo, with such songs like “Heart In a Cage” and “Galaxy of The Lost.”
+During his early days as his sad alter-ego, Lightspeed Champion, he managed to make country music both psychedelic and emo, with such like “Heart In a Cage” and “Galaxy of The Lost.”

-2. Brittany Howard (Alabama Shakes)
+2. (Alabama Shakes)

-Like Lightspeed Champion, Brittany Howard (Alabama Shakes) has already experimented with the twangy genre, with her original fusion of country’s musical cousins: Americana, folk, and garage rock.
-And with the four grammies she’s already won with her band and seven she’s been nominated for as a solo artist, it looks like she may be coming for a CMA Award next.
+The former postal worker turned musician is a shoe in for a potential black country singer.
+Like Lightspeed Champion, Brittany Howard (Alabama Shakes) has already experimented with the twangy genre, with her original fusion of country's musical cousins: Americana, folk, and garage rock.
+And with the four grammies she's already won with her band and seven she's been nominated for as a solo artist, it looks like she may be coming for a CMA Award next.

 1. Beyonce